wildfly-extras/fuse-patch/docs/UserGuide.md

 DEL lib/foo-1.0.0.jar 3303198020
 ```

-### Conflicting Packages
+### Conflicting Patches

-It is guaranteed that the repository does not contain conflicting packages.
-Specifically, the set of paths associated with one package cannot overlap with the set of paths from another package.
-This allows packages to get applied to the server independently without the possibility that content from one package overrides the files from another.
+It is guaranteed that the repository does not contain conflicting patches.
+Specifically, the set of paths associated with one patch cannot overlap with the set of paths from another patch.
+This allows patches to get applied to the server independently without the possibility that content from one patch overrides the files from another.

-Not enforcing this constraint would mean to create an ordering issue between packages.
+Not enforcing this constraint would mean to create an ordering issue between patches.
 For example: `bar-1.0.0` can only be installed after `foo-1.1.0`

 Lets test this on clean repository